 A quick fix keto tip for this is to add fat bombs to your daily snack.
 Fat bombs are simple to make and store, so they are ready when you need them most.
-They are often made with coconut oil and butter with plus other ingredients to help you feel satisfied and knock out those cravings.
+They are often made with coconut oil and butter plus other ingredients to help you feel satisfied and knock out those cravings.

 Other good sources of quality fat are avocados or guacamole, and some nuts, for example, pecans.
 With nuts though you need to watch the type of nut you eat and manage your serving size so you don’t add too many carbohydrates.

 Make Meals Easy on the Keto Diet